Google AI Mode vs AI Overviews

 AI Overviews - the summary box

 AI Overviews have been rolling out since 2024.
 They summarise information from multiple sources and display it above or alongside organic results.
-The brand citation rate sits at roughly 43%.
-Fewer than half of AI Overview responses mention a specific brand by name.
-But because the overview appears within the regular search page, users can still scroll down and click organic results.
+Because the overview appears within the regular search page, users can still scroll down and click organic results, so the zero-click rate is lower (around 43% per Position Digital).
 This gives cited brands both visibility and some click-through potential.

 AI Mode - the conversation

 AI Mode is different.
 It is a conversational interface where users ask follow-up questions.
 The AI explores subtopics automatically.
-This behaviour is called query fan-out.
-The brand citation rate jumps to roughly 90%.
-That sounds excellent until you see the other number: 93% of AI Mode interactions generate zero outbound clicks.
-Users get their answer in the conversation and never visit the source.
+This behaviour is called query fan-out, and it surfaces more sources in-conversation.
+But the trade-off is traffic: Position Digital data puts the zero-click rate at around 93% in AI Mode.
+Users get their answer in the conversation and rarely visit the source.
 AI Mode citations build brand awareness, but rarely drive direct traffic.

 Why the 13.7% overlap matters